-In regard to written complaints involving academic matters, the Dean of Graduate Studies, or designee, will have two weeks to: (1) achieve a settlement by negotiating with the parties involved; or (2) submit the case for consideration by the Provost.
+In regard to written complaints involving academic matters, the Dean of the School of Graduate and Advanced Studies, or designee, will have two weeks to: (1) achieve a settlement by negotiating with the parties involved; or (2) submit the case for consideration by the Provost.
 The Provost shall consult with appropriate faculty members involved and shall also meet with the student bringing the complaint before making a final decision with regard to the matter.
 The decision of the Provost on the complaint shall be forwarded to the President for his review and disposition as outlined in the Presidential Review section of this document.

 Committee On Student Grievances

-The Grievance Committee shall be a committee appointed by the Dean of Graduate Studies and composed of two students from a slate nominated by the elected graduate student representatives and two members of the faculty or administration.
+The Grievance Committee shall be a committee appointed by the Dean of the School of Graduate and Advanced Studies and composed of two students from a slate nominated by the elected graduate student representatives and two members of the faculty or administration.
 At least one of the members of the Committee will be female and one a minority with the further constraint that both will not be students.
 The Affirmative Action Officer shall serve as an advisor to the Committee.
 The Chair of the Committee shall be the Chairperson of the Council on Graduate Studies or his/her designee.